 Student Health Center Overview

-The Health Center provides health care services, referral services, and educational information related to health care to students and staff.
+The Health Center provides health care services, referral services, and health educational information to students and staff.

 |Saturday and Sunday||Closed|

-Program, transfer or work physical are by appointment only and cost $30.
-Call or stop by the Health Center to schedule an appointment.
+Call or visit the Health Center to schedule an appointment.
+Cost $30.

 Drop In Services

 The Health Center is open on a drop-in-basis to advise students regarding minor illness; evaluate symptoms; refer, if necessary, to local community clinics or doctors; and provide first aid for injuries or accidents.
 An appointment is needed for program/transfer/work physicals or well woman exam.

 Services include emergency care and first aid, health screening, pregnancy testing, Tuberculosis testing, blood pressure check, health assessment and referral, treatment of minor injuries, stress reduction information, student health insurance, STD information and crisis intervention.
 The Health Center also offers free condoms.

 Health information and listings of Health Center activities can be found in the Health Center and on bulletin boards located throughout the campus.
 Students who have health conditions or who are taking prescription medication that may affect them while on campus are strongly encouraged to share this information with the medical provider.
 All information given to the Health Center and services provided by the medical provider are strictly confidential.